UnofficialJuliaMirror/Bioinformatics.jl-c429c406-9079-5a14-8339-dedc8835de90/Functions.md

   The GRAVY value for a peptide or protein is calculated as the sum of hydropathy values of all the amino acids, divided by the number of residues in the sequence.

+* ```function isoelectric_point(seq::Sequence)```

+  The isoelectric point, is the pH at which a molecule carries no net electrical charge or is electrically neutral in the statistical mean.

 * ```function protparam(seq::Sequence)```

   Computes various physico-chemical properties that can be deduced from a protein sequence.